katkevich/liant/README.md

 * Dependencies are resolved and injected lazily and automatically.
 * Initialization and destruction order management. `postCreate`/`preDestroy` customization points.
 * Ability to instantiate all dependencies at once, automatically resolving their order, or to instantiate them one by one.
-* You can "include" one container as a base for another, so that dependencies from base container are reused by child container.
+* You can "include" one container (or its slice) as a base for another, so that dependencies from base container are reused by child container.
 * Bind concrete types to interfaces or simply register types as-is.
 * **Multiple Distribution Formats:**
     * **Header-only version:** For traditional `#include`-based usage.